testgram/docs.testgram.ai/docs/world/privacy.md

 All Amazon data centers that process Testgram data are located in the US.
 Amazon’s data centers are world-renowned for their state-of-the-art security systems.

-If you have customers in the EU or are located in the EU, you will need to sign a Data Processing Agreement (DPA) with Testgram to allow for the transfer of data to these US data centers.
+If our script collects data from your customers in the EU or are located in the EU, you will need to sign a Data Processing Agreement (DPA) with Testgram to allow for the transfer of data to these US data centers.

 ## Do I need to inform my users that their sessions are being recorded?
 When you sign up for Testgram, you agree that you have obtained all necessary approvals and/or permissions to use the Testgram Services and that your use of Testgram does not violate your own privacy policy or any applicable laws.